THE CORTEX COLLECTIVE PHILOSOPHY

 It develops in response to environments where being authentic feels unsafe, where differences are noticed and judged, or where acceptance appears conditional upon behaving in ways that are considered more acceptable to others.

 Many strong maskers become exceptionally skilled observers of human behaviour.
 They learn how to read a room, anticipate reactions, adjust their presentation and perform versions of themselves that are more likely to be accepted.
 In many ways, I believe some of the strongest maskers would make exceptional actors.
 The difference is that actors usually get to leave the stage.
+For many neurodivergent people, the performance continues for years or even decades.

 Research suggests that intellectual strengths, strong language skills and hyperverbal communication can make masking particularly effective.
 Whilst these abilities can create opportunities, they can also contribute to people being overlooked, misunderstood or diagnosed much later in life because the effort involved remains largely invisible.
+This is one of the reasons I sometimes struggle when people suggest that somebody should simply "unmask".
+To me, that can be a little like asking someone to stand naked in the middle of Times Square.

 Masking is not usually abandoned because somebody decides to stop.
 It begins to soften when safety is present.